 - Adapt your copywriting style to online media such as blogs

-How we deliver the effective copywriting training course
+How we deliver the Effective Copywriting Skills course

 - A two-day training session.
 You will cover all the course contents in the two-day version.
 In addition you will have the opportunity to do more exercises and have more time to work on documents you bring to the session, with the trainer’s help.